tanloong/neosca/README.md

 ## Under the hood

-NeoSCA works as a wrapper of
+Both NeoSCA and L2SCA rely on
 Stanford Parser and
-Stanford Tregex,
+Stanford Tregex.
-so does L2SCA.
 In case you are unfamiliar with the two dependencies, below are some quick examples.
 Detailed explanations can be found in the book